ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     MemoryFac is the factor by which space will be made available for extra walkers compared to InitWalkers.

+**ANNIHILATEONPROCS**
+    Default false

+    A Parallel FCIMC option.
+With this, particles are annihilated separately on each node.
+    This should mean less annihilation occurs, but it is effectivly running nProcessor separate simulations.
+If there are enough particles, then this should be sufficient.
+    Less memory is required, since no hashes need to be stored.
+Also, no communication is needed, so the routine should scale better as the number of walkers grows.

 **FIXHFDOUBSSHIFT** [DoubsShift]
     Default 0.D0